samiranrl/Carrom_rl/README.md

 2 Player Server is now fixed, the following changes have been made:

-Fix action related bugs
+- Fixed action related bugs
-Striker positions are symmetric
+- Striker positions are symmetric

 <b>Version 1.0 - Initial release</b>